2017 Grants Program Guidelines

 - Serving older adults that are in highest need, most vulnerable, or most underserved

-- Programs and services that are culturally sensitive to Japanese and Japanese Americans
+- Programs and services that are culturally sensitive to Japanese American and Japanese culture

 - Focusing on needs in one or more of the eight dimensions of Genki Living